indapa/indapa.github.io/_posts/2025-04-13-nextflow-cellxgene.md

 ### Cell ontology rollup

 Cell types in CellXGene are mapped onto the [Cell Ontology (CL)](https://www.ebi.ac.uk/ols4/ontologies/cl), which is a tree structure that describes the relationships between cell types.
 The Cell Ontology is a controlled vocabulary for describing cell types and their relationships.
-The Cell Ontology is used to roll up cell types into broader categories.
+The Cell Ontology is used to "roll up" cell types into broader categories.
 For example, the cell type "B cell" is a child of the broader category "lymphocyte".

-When doing a query for a particular tissue and cell type, the Cell Ontology is used to roll up the cell types into broader categories.
+When doing a query for a particular tissue and cell type, I use the the [Owlready2 package](https://owlready2.readthedocs.io/en/v0.47/ )  to navigate the Cell Ontology.
 For example, if you query for "B cell" in "blood", the results will include all B cells in blood, as well as all lymphocytes in blood.
 This allows for a better measurement of gene expession metrics of low-granularity cell types annotations.
+CellXGene also has a nice [cell guide](https://cellxgene.cziscience.com/cellguide) that shows the relationships between cell types and their parent categories on the Cell Ontology that are in the Census.

 ### Python implementation of data processing pipeline